 - IP tracking tools: These identify the IP addresses of website visitors and provide information about the corresponding companies or organizations.
 This helps B2B companies identify potential leads and gain insights into their interests.

-- Real-time behavior tracking tools: These give you a live view of your website visitors, the time spent on your site, the pages they visit, and more.
+- Real-time behavior tracking tools: These give you a live view of your website visitors, the amount of time they spend on your site, the pages they visit, and more.
 This helps you understand what your visitors are interested in, their engagement level, and bottlenecks or issues on your website.

 What performance metrics can be tracked using website visitor tracking tools?

 Website visitor tracking tools provide various performance metrics to analyze and understand the behavior of visitors on a website.
-Some common performance metrics that can be tracked using these tools include:
+Some common website visitor analytics metrics that can be tracked using these tools include: